relevant-ai/RelevantCardsDocumentation/README.md

 }
 ```

 Normally, unless used somewhere in `_RETURN`, these variables will be ignored.
-This makes Rel *lazy*; it only does things if needed and when needed.
+This makes REL *lazy*; it only does things if needed and when needed.

 The easiest way to use a variable is using the syntax `"{variable_name}"`.
 For example, the Hello World card from before is equivalent to the one below: